 This stirring caused her to realize just how hungry she really was.
 Her meals were less meals and more emergency snacking to make sure she didn’t collapse most days.
 Tonight, though, the grumbling in her gut was something fierce, so she made a detour into the sleaziest convenience store she’d seen yet, nestled snug between two buildings double the height; the neon sign above the glass front was simply labelled “STORE”, no “convenience” added.
 How telling.

 The little bell attached to the store jingled as she pulled it open, hands quickly set in her pockets, overcoat hiked up her neck.
 She wasn’t paranoid, just introverted.
-The cashier, a white man a few decades too old to be working at a cash register in a perfect world, nodded at her as she began to browse the rows of trinkets.
+The cashier, a white man a few decades too old to be working at a cash register in a perfect world, nodded at her over the shelves as she began to browse the rows of trinkets.
 Face half-obscured by the miniature aisle, she nodded back, before returning to perusing for something cheap and quick to eat.

 As she strolled about the dinky little store, she noted a confusing detail; one of the side walls was still chock-full of halloween livery, with latex masks and cheap props haphazardly stuck onto the hooks of the backboard.
 “I’m taking those down tomorrow.”
 The clerk piped up from across the store.
 “Or next week.
 Whenever I get to it.”